 Django JWT Authentication Logout

-But now we should implement logout functionality.
+Now let's implement logout functionality.

 Create Django Logout JWT APIView